wdbm/william_blake_crypto/README.md

 {'passcode': 12345}
 ```

-# example: converting an encrypted YAML file to a YAML file
+# converting an encrypted YAML file to a YAML file

 ```Python
 >>> import william_blake_crypto as wbc